Jnesspace/spacelift-resources/README.md

 Super quick unofficial reference of terraform resources to save time working with AI agents, saving time looking at the resources when configuring spacelift with Tofu/Terraform

+Fork and add to your local machine.

+Tell agent to send requests using the terminal in agent mode, with any LLM IDE

+If you cant get it to work ask the agent how to use it :)
 ---

 ## 🚀 Quick Start